Latma: We Con the World

 In 2010 Latma produced a viral video entitled We Con the World satirizing the political intentions of activists aboard the MV Mavi Marmara, the Turkish-owned flagship that led the "blockade busting" Free Gaza flotilla.
 The video is a parody of the 1985 song "We Are the World," by Michael Jackson and Lionel Richie.
 Israeli Government Press Office officials accidentally sent it to a list of journalists, and three hours later sent an apology describing the emailed video as having been "inadvertently released."
 The clip received over 3 million hits on YouTube.

 In July 2011, while the second flotilla to Gaza was planned, Latma released another parody about the flotilla: a parody of Beach Boys' song and video Fun, Fun, Fun called Guns, Guns, Guns, where the flotilla sailors sing about their purpose: to bring weapons to Gaza.
 This video had less success than We Con the World.

 The Three Terrors

 The Three Terrors was produced in June 2010 as a sequel to We Con the World.
-It features three tenors who represent Iran, Turkey and Syria and who resemble Mahmoud Ahmadinejad, Recep Tayyip Erdoğan and Bashar Assad singing joyfully about using terrorism to conquer the world "from Tennessee to Teheran."
+It features three tenors who represent Iran, Turkey and Syria and who resemble Mahmoud Ahmadinejad, Recep Tayyip Erdoğan and Bashar al-Assad singing joyfully about using terrorism to conquer the world "from Tennessee to Teheran."